Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 call.
 This also means that if we need a value of one of these register, we need to save them (in another register, or on the stack) before executing a call.

+[Here is the quick reference] that I am using to check the register names [^weird_name] and types.

+[^weird_name]: The name of the register in x64 are not very intuitive, due to
+    backward compatibility.
+The same register can be accessed in different sizes, and each size has a different name.
+Also, some registers are named after letters, and some after numbers.

 So when we start writing our compiled code, we need to be sure not use a scratch register to hold long persisted values (which will be only the address